-twin falls yoho national park is a 10.6 mile lightly trafficked loop trail located near Columbia-Shuswap, British Columbia, Canada that features a lake and is rated as difficult.
-The trail offers a number of activity options and is accessible from June until September.
+Twin Falls Trail is a 10.4 mile lightly trafficked out and back trail located near Columbia-Shuswap, British Columbia, Canada that features a lake and is rated as difficult.
+The trail offers a number of activity options and is best used from June until September.

 This is a easy to difficult trail to go on whether you take the iceline 24k 900 meter, or yoho valley 18k 400 meter.
 There are 5 waterfalls along the hike, plenty of glaciers to.
 A must to do, several trails lead off from the main one.

 Beautiful hike!
 So worth it!
 So many waterfalls along the way.
 We did the loop on our way back and you'll be on the side of a rocky mountain with spectacular views of the mountains and glaciers!

 Did this hike a few years ago easily one of my favourites.
 We did it in 3 days and 2 nights.
 The switch backs at the end can wear on the legs but worth it to see all the falls